 The first mile: In terms of effort, this should feel like a fast tempo run.
 Stay in control and resist the urge to start out at a sprint.
 You don’t want to be too conservative, so if you feel like you are off on an easy run, pick up the pace a bit.

 The second mile: This is arguably the most challenging mile in the 5K.
 More than anything, this mile requires focus.
 The pace should feel hard at this point, but still within your abilities.
-Every time you feel tempted to slow down, assess your form: relax your shoulders, quicken your turnover, and focus on a smooth stride.
+Every time you feel tempted to slow down, assess your form.
+Relax your shoulders, quicken your turnover, and focus on a smooth stride.

 The final 0.1: Sprint as fast as you can while maintaining good form.

-Pacing a 10K Race
+Pacing 10K Races

 The first mile: Your first mile should like a tempo effort – comfortably hard and controlled.